mawinkler/playground-one/docs/how-it-works/configurations-aws.md

 This configuration defines a network with the most commonly used architecture, private and public subnets accross three availability zones.
 It includes everything what a VPC should have, this is amongst others an internet gateway, NAT gateway, security groups, etc. Since a VPC is cheap there's no real need to destroy the networking configuration everyday, just leave it as it is and reuse it the next time.
 This eases the handling of other components.

-In addition to the networking things the following central services can be deployed optionally:
+In addition to networking, the following core services are optional:

-- Active Directory including a Certification Authority: An AD the PGO way based on cheap `t2.micro` instances.
+- Active Directory including a Certificate Authority: An AD the PGO way based on cheap `t3.medium` instances.
 - AWS Managed Active Directory: The AWS native variant.
 This is more on the expensive side (USD 96.48/mo).
 - Trend Service Gateway.
 The configured and recommended instance type `c5.2xlarge` (8 vCPU, 16GiB, 10 Gigabit) is 0.388 USD/h, just to note.